Capital One Quicksilver review: Decent flat-rate rewards for excellent credit

 Uber One, which normally costs $9.99 a month, gives members savings on UberEats orders and Uber rides, in addition to exclusive access to limited-time promotions.

 Capital One members also enjoy access to member-only events and tickets through Capital One Dining and Capital One Entertainment, but you don’t need the Quicksilver card specifically to access these.
 Still, these can help you score some cool experiences.

 The welcome bonus for the Capital One Quicksilver Cash Rewards Credit Card is interesting.
 Instead of giving everyone the same bonus offer as many cards do, this card only awards bonus cash to applicants with excellent credit.

-If you have excellent credit, you can earn a $200 cash bonus after spending $500 within three months of account opening.
+If you have excellent credit, you can earn a $200 cash bonus once you spend $500 on purchases within 3 months from account opening.